Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Evaluation

+\PP{Evaluated Vulnerability Types} We evaluate \sys on 12 vulnerability types spanning four widely used languages (C/C++\footnote{We count C/C++ as one language since they share the same frontend in the underlying query-based static analysis tools.}, Java, PHP, and JavaScript).
+While \sys supports 12 languages through Joern and CodeQL's infrastructure, we select these four for two reasons.
+First, they are widely deployed in diverse security-critical domains, including systems software (C/C++), enterprise applications (Java), and web applications (PHP, JavaScript).
+Second, they span memory-managed vs. unmanaged, statically-typed vs. dynamically-typed, and compiled vs. interpreted paradigms, enabling evaluation across diverse language characteristics.
+The vulnerability types in them cover diverse attack vectors from memory safety issues to injection attacks (including use-after-free, buffer overflow, SQL injection, and XSS) and span both intraprocedural and interprocedural detection challenges.
+Extending \sys to other languages or vulnerabilities requires no additional system modifications (\autoref{s:discussion}).

+\PP{Dataset} For each vulnerability type, we included known vulnerabilities for query generation and query evaluation.
+Our dataset comprises \num{555} vulnerabilities across multiple projects, sourced from existing benchmarks (CWE-Bench-Java~\cite{iris}, PrimeVul~\cite{robin2025}, and Silent-Spring~\cite{silent-spring}) and public repositories (CVE database, GitHub issues, and patch commits).
+To rigorously evaluate \sys, we partition our dataset into separate generation and testing sets to prevent data leakage.
+Since vulnerabilities within the same project may share similarities, using them across query generation and evaluation could lead to data leakage.
+We partition at the project level rather than at the vulnerability level to ensure complete isolation.
+We randomly split projects into two sets following a roughly 40/60 ratio, with manual verification to ensure no overlap.
+This results in \num{212} vulnerabilities in the generation set (\num{74} C/C++, \num{86} Java, \num{30} PHP, and \num{22} JavaScript) and \num{343} vulnerabilities in the testing set (\num{138} C/C++, \num{132} Java, \num{46} PHP, and \num{27} JavaScript) for effectiveness evaluation.

-\PP{Configuration of \sys} \sys is a complex system with multiple configurable components, and we will systematically investigate their impact in \autoref{s:eval-ablation}.
-Unless otherwise noted, \textit{our default setting} involves generating queries from vulnerability examples drawn from ten randomly selected projects in \textit{D1} (146 out of 212 vulnerabilities), using the Claude 3.7 Sonnet model and Joern; the model is set with a temperature of 0.2 and a maximum token size of \num{10000}.
-We ran the experiments three times with an attempt threshold of \num{1000} iterations on a CPU server equipped with dual 48-thread Intel Xeon processors and 187 GB RAM.
+\PP{Tool Configuration} \sys is a complex system with multiple configurable components, and we will systematically investigate their impact in \autoref{s:eval-ablation}.
+Unless otherwise noted, \textit{our default setting} involves generating queries using the Claude 3.7 Sonnet model and Joern; the model is set with a temperature of 0.2 and a maximum token size of \num{10000}.
+We ran the experiments on a CPU server equipped with dual 48-thread Intel Xeon processors and 187 GB RAM.